 Joseph Michaeletz (CRD # 1327534) was a Financial Advisor Concorde Investment Services, LLC in Mankato, Minnesota and is currently a Financial Advisor at his self-owned broker-dealer, DAI Securities.
 Joseph Michaeletz has been in the securities industry since 1984 and previously worked at Triad Advisors, Inc. and Transamerica Financial Advisors, Inc.

-As previously reported on this blog, the Wolper Law Firm is currently representing investors across the country in the recovery of their investment losses in GPB Capital Holdings due to the inappropriate investment advice of their Financial Advisors and brokerage firms.
+As previously reported on this blog, the Wolper Law Firm, P.A. is currently representing investors across the country in the recovery of their investment losses in GPB Capital Holdings due to the inappropriate investment advice of their Financial Advisors and brokerage firms.
 Due to the volume of mounting litigation, it is imperative that investors act now or they may find themselves without a source of recovery.
 Many of the brokerage firms that sold GPB have finite resources and insurance coverage and when those funds are gone so too is the opportunity for recovery.
-The Wolper Law Firm is currently representing clients of Joseph Michaeletz, who were sold substantial interests in GPB limited partnerships.
+The Wolper Law Firm, P.A. is currently representing clients of Joseph Michaeletz, who were sold substantial interests in GPB limited partnerships.

 Since December 2019, Joseph Michaeletz has been the subject of five customer complaints, many of which relate to the sale of GPB Capital Holdings.
 The complaints allege the following:

 • May 2020—”Claim alleges breach of fiduciary duty, negligence and breach of contract relating to investments made in July and October of 2017.”
 Claim remains pending.

 • May 2020—”Claimant alleges he purchased unsuitable alternative investments between 2012 and 2015.”
 Claim remains pending.